Turning The Bull

 de Rule,

-a friend and hunting companion of Robert
+a friend and hunting companion of

-the Bruce
+the

-and Sir
+and

 James

-is said to have acquired his new name, and quite a lot of land to go with it,
+his new name, and quite a lot of land to go with it, through a remarkable

-through a remarkable incident a year before Bannockburn.
+incident a year before Bannockburn

-While hunting near Callander, King Robert
+.
+While hunting near Callander,

-was suddenly charged by a wild white bull (probably of the same breed that survive
+wild white bull (probably of the same breed that survive

-at Chillingham in Northumberland): de Rule, a massive and fearless man, seized the bull by the horns
+, a massive and fearless man, seized the bull by the horns

 and twisted its neck round, thus killing it and saving the King.
 For this he